Culture

 3 minutes to read — 449 words

-Children of Earth and Sky I should have known Guy Gavriel Kay wouldn’t let me down.
+I should have known Guy Gavriel Kay wouldn’t let me down.
 Kay’s books are often classified as fantasy, but I think they’re firmly historical fiction.
 I don’t have anything against fantasy—I grew up on J.K.
 Rowling and Philip Pullman, and I still love it—I just don’t think Kay’s books fit the description.
 Kay’s characters believe in mysticism, but I think that’s more a reflection of how people used to see the world than an effort to inject magic into the proceedings.
+Sword-and-sorcery novels these are not.

 "Darknet" by Matthew Mather